julioxavierr/graphql-faker/README.md

-# express-graphql-demo
+# Express GraphQL
-Basic express GraphQL setup with mock data for testing graphql queries and mutations
+Basic GraphQL server using Express and Node.js

-Run development enviroment using yarn
+## Use

 ```
 yarn install
-yarn run dev
+yarn run
 ```

-or with npm
+or

 ```
 npm i
-npm run dev
+npm run
 ```

-after that the graphiql can be accessed at http://localhost:3000/graphql.
+after that the graphql can be accessed at http://localhost:8000/graphql.